 No one expected much of this unknown quarterback.
-However, once he took over as the Cowboys starter in 2006, he dazzled fans with his ability to extend plays and his flair for the dramatic.
+However, once he took over as the Cowboys' starter in 2006, he dazzled fans with his ability to extend plays and flair for the dramatic.

-Even though he was highly productive during his playing days, Romo is often viewed as a quarterback that was overrated and wasn't clutch when it mattered the most.
+Even though he was highly productive during his playing days, Tony Romo is often viewed as a quarterback that was overrated and wasn't clutch when it mattered the most.

-Regardless of what people say about the importance of winning championships, and it is very important, players get into the Hall of Fame mostly because of their individual performance, not team accomplishments.
+Regardless of what people say about the importance of winning championships — and it is very important — players get into the Hall of Fame mostly because of their individual performance, not team accomplishments.

 He finished his career with a completion percentage of 65.3, tied for 10th all-time with Peyton Manning, who was just recently selected to the 2021 Hall of Fame class.

 Many will tell you because Romo had some head-scratching moments late in games that he was a turnover machine, but that's false.

 Romo also didn't mind pushing the football down the field as his 7.89 yards per attempt ranks eighth all-time.

 The fourth quarter is where quarterbacks are expected to shine the brightest.
 As mentioned earlier, Romo had some bad moments late in games due to his gunslinger style, but he was also very clutch.

 The former undrafted free agent also has several NFL records.
-Playing away from your home field is always tough, and the Cowboy’s all-time leading passer has the record with 41 consecutive games of registering a touchdown pass on the road.
-In 2014, Romo had his best season leading the NFL in passer rating (113.2) and completion percentage (69.9).
-He also set a record for games with at least a 135.0 passer rating during a single season with six.
-His last league record has to do with, you guessed it, the fourth quarter, as his rating for his career in the final period is the best all-time.
+Playing away from your home field is always tough, and the Cowboys' all-time leading passer has the record with 41 consecutive games of registering a touchdown pass on the road.

 His exceptional ability to break down the game could help him make the Hall of Fame as a contributor.

 That's a pretty impressive resume of Hall of Fame-worthy credentials.
 Now, let's look at what will hurt Romo's case for Canton.

-Availability/lack of playoff success/playing in an elite QB era
+Availability, lack of playoff success, playing in an elite QB era

 He was on the sidelines for 12 games with another broken collarbone injury in 2015 and only played in the Cowboys season finale in 2016 after a compression fracture in his back during the preseason.

-His production also took a hit as well.
-His postseason completion percentage of 61.6, yards per attempt of 7.1, and a passer rating of 93.0 were all lower than his career averages in the regular season.
+His production also took a hit in the playoffs.
+His postseason completion percentage of 61.6, his yards per attempt of 7.1, and his passer rating of 93.0 were all lower than his career averages in the regular season.

 Another factor that will hurt Romo's case will be the quarterback era he played in.
-Guys such as Tom Brady, Peyton Manning, Drew Brees, Aaron Rodgers, Ben Roethlisberger, Philip Rivers, and Eli Manning were in their primes when Romo played.
+Guys such as Tom Brady, Peyton Manning, Drew Brees, Aaron Rodgers, Ben Roethlisberger, Philip Rivers, and Eli Manning were in their prime when Romo played.